-to be confident in HIGH RATIO.
-Perhaps more interestingly, it is hard to see how we could have evidence that strongly supports HIGH RATIO, in a way that is compatible with SIM.
-For HIGH RATIO is, in part, a claim about the number of people in the ground-level of reality, and, if we ourselves are in a simulation, that's not the sort of thing about which we could have much evidence.2
+to see how we could have evidence that strongly supports HIGH RATIO, in a way that is compatible with SIM.
+For HIGH RATIO is, in part, a claim about the number of people in the ground-level of reality, and, if we ourselves are in a simulation, that's not the sort of thing about which we plausibly have much evidence.